Ray-Tracing-Systems/kernel_slicer/README.md

 6) ninja

-7) put the project in to "llvm-project/clang-tools-extra/kernel_slicer"
+7) put folder on this project project in to "llvm-project/clang-tools-extra" to form "llvm-project/clang-tools-extra/kernel_slicer"

 8) put "add_subdirectory(kernel_slicer)" to CMakeLists.txt in "clang-tools-extra" folder